 EN280f Creative Nonfiction Writing I A creative writing workshop that introduces students to the forms and possibilities of creative nonfiction, including essays of time and place, memoirs, profiles, and literary journalism.
 Progresses through a review of models, writing exercises, drafts, and finished pieces, with an emphasis on the workshop process, in which students share work and comment on each others' efforts.
 Prerequisite: Any W1 course.
 Four credit hours.
 A. Burke

-EN311f Global Middle Ages What did it mean to imagine a global world in the Middle Ages?
+[EN311] Global Middle Ages What did it mean to imagine a global world in the Middle Ages?
 We will answer this question by reading accounts of travelers from Christian, Muslim, and Jewish traditions; meeting the fictional English knight John Mandeville, who claimed to have ventured as far from home as China and Indonesia, and the very real 10th-century Muslim traveler Ibn Fadlan, who trekked through what is now Russia and Scandinavia.
 We will study the history of map-making, compare fictional and historical accounts of crusade, and consider how a multi-cultural medieval world is represented in medieval fantasy like Game of Thrones.
 The only prerequisite is curiosity about the Middle Ages.
-Previously listed as EN397 (Fall 2015).
 Fulfills English C, D, and E requirements.
 Four credit hours.
-L, I. Cook
+L, I.

 [EN312] Death and Dying in the Middle Ages Medieval writers approached death in a variety of ways: as heroic sacrifice, tragic loss, and inevitable transition.
 We will trace themes of death and dying through late medieval literature and explore topics including heaven, hell, and the Last Judgment; grief and mourning; death by violence and accident; the Black Plague; and the idea of a good death.
 Genres we will read include elegy, dream vision, and lyric, and study; authors include Chaucer and the Pearl Poet, as well as anonymous works.
 Some readings will be in Middle English; no previous experience with medieval literature is required.
 Fulfills English E and P requirements.
 Prerequisite: A W1 course.
 Four credit hours.
 L.

-EN316s Sex, Love, and Marriage in the Middle Ages Examines literary and cultural representations of romantic love and sexual desire in late medieval England.
+[EN316] Sex, Love, and Marriage in the Middle Ages Examines literary and cultural representations of romantic love and sexual desire in late medieval England.
 Topics will include courtly love and courtship, the possibilities of same-sex desire, prostitution and sex work, and sexual encounters both in and out of marriage.
 We will read widely in a variety of medieval genres including lyric, dream vision, epic, and short narratives.
 Readings may include works by Chaucer, Gower, and Marie de France, as well as anonymous writings.
 Some readings will be in Middle English but no previous experience with medieval literature is required.
-Fulfills English E requirement.
-Prerequisite: English 172, 200, or equivalent.
+Fulfills English E and P requirements.
+Prerequisite: W1 course.
 Four credit hours.
 L, W2.
-Cook

-EN318f Dating and Relationships in 18th-Century British Literature How 'modern' is the modern romantic relationship?
+EN318s Dating and Relationships in 18th-Century British Literature How 'modern' is the modern romantic relationship?
 Explores how dating and courtship, marriage and divorce, and affairs and flings have long complicated politics and social relations in Britain and early America.
 Focuses on relationships represented in the literature and cultural history of Britain from roughly 1740 to 1815, including narratives of 'British' relationships tested by the French and American revolutions.
 Topics include long-distance relationships, gender roles and expectations in courtship, the impact of matrimonial law on social relations, and the implications of inter-class and interracial relationships.
 Fulfills English D and E requirements.
+Freedom and Captivity humanities theme course.
 Four credit hours.
 L. Hanlon

 [EN329] 21st-Century Comparative Literature A consideration of contemporary literature of the first decade of the 21st century, with an international focus.
 We will read some of the most innovative novels of the current moment in an effort to think more broadly about issues of genre, narrative, modernity and postmodernity, the aesthetics of postindustrial capitalism, globalism, and the resonance between current events and literary representation.
 Writers featured range from American authors such as Don DeLillo to Polish author Magdalena Tulli and Norwegian writer Per Petterson.
 Non-majors are welcome.
 All works are read in English.
 Fulfills English C requirement.
 Prerequisite: English 271 recommended, but not required.
 Four credit hours.
 L.